 Essay Topic (250 - 500 words): What responsibility should a CWRU graduate have in working toward a just society?
 Explain your views in an essay of 500 words or less.

 The A.W.
 Smith Innovation Scholarship seeks to identify students with the potential for significant innovation in the fields of engineering or science.
-Two full-tuition scholarships are awarded to students who show exceptional achievement in hands-on engineering or science through the presentation of a "project" by submitting video (3 minutes) or PDF slides (no more than 10).
+Two scholarships in the amount of tuition are awarded to students who show exceptional achievement in hands-on engineering or science through the presentation of a "project" by submitting video (3 minutes) or PDF slides (no more than 10).
 Projects must be solely the work of the applicant; no team projects are allowed.
 Students may elect to submit a project they have completed for another contest, but research papers will not be considered.
 Finalists will be invited to a required on-campus competition in March to determine the winners.

 Eligibility: First-year applicants in engineering, the physical sciences and mathematics